nullstyle/go-codegen/README.md

 ## TODO

-- Add additional data about the invoking structs fields
+- Add additional data about the invoking structs fields.
 - Add more facilities to interpret struct tags:  Extract different named tags, for example.
+- Template search paths.
--
+- Better examples

+## Example usages

+Below is a list of some example usages of go-codegen.
+Open up a github issue if you would like to add your own.

+- [go-horizon](https://github.com/stellar/go-horizon/blob/master/src/github.com/stellar/go-horizon/Action.tmpl) uses this to remove some boilerprate from their HTTP Handler code
+- Some [examples from this project](https://github.com/nullstyle/go-codegen/tree/master/src/examples) illustrate simple usage

 ## Contributing